Zara Larsson: Views and activism

+At the outbreak of the Gaza War in October 2023, Larsson shared an image to her Instagram story with the caption “Oh so it’s stand with Ukraine when Russia invades but not Palesti-”.
+After receiving backlash, she issued an apology for her comments, stating “My comment on the war i previously had on my story has got a lot of valid criticism thinking I’m in support of terrorists.
+Let me just be clear – I have never and will never support terrorists.
+It was badly worded and thoughtlessly posted and for that I apologize.”
+However, in the same apology, she reaffirmed her support for Palestinian civilians.

 Huawei controversy

 In March 2019, it was announced that Larsson had started a commercial cooperation with Chinese technology company Huawei.
-Larsson's cooperation with Huawei was criticised by experts on human rights in China and others, who referred to Huawei's close ties to the authoritarian Chinese government and its record on human rights among other things.
-In August 2020, Larsson announced that she had ended her cooperation with Huawei.
-She said that China is "not a nice state" and that she does not stand behind its policies.
+Larsson's cooperation with Huawei was criticised by experts on human rights in China and others, who referred to Huawei's close ties to the authoritarian Chinese government and its record on human rights.
+In August 2020, Larsson announced that she had terminated her cooperation with Huawei, stating that China is "not a nice state" and that she does not stand behind its policies.
 In response, Huawei stated that the endorsement deal was time-limited and had already ended in 2019.
-Larsson's music was reportedly taken down from Apple Music China after her views on the country were made public.
+Larsson's music was reportedly taken down from Apple Music in China less than a week after her comments.

 Artistry and influences

-Larsson is a pop singer.
+Larsson is mainly a pop singer.
 She has experimented with electropop, house, and dance music.
-Additionally, she is influenced by R&B.
+Additionally, she is influenced by R&B. Vocally, she has described herself as a soprano.

 She has cited Beyoncé as her biggest musical influence.
-Larsson's Swedish influences include Robyn, Seinabo Sey, Sabina Ddumba and her sister Hanna, with her neo soul group Lennixx.
-Additionally, her international influences include Christina Aguilera, Rihanna, The Weeknd, Jay-Z, Ariana Grande, Jhené Aiko, and Lady Gaga.
-During her childhood, Larsson's mother listened to Whitney Houston, Etta James, Celine Dion and Aretha Franklin.
+Larsson's Swedish influences include Robyn, Seinabo Sey, Sabina Ddumba and her sister Hanna Larsson, with her neo soul group Lennixx.
+Her additional international influences include Christina Aguilera, Rihanna and Lady Gaga.